There are several common eye diseases in all age groups, below are some of the most common eye problems:

 - Most general ophthalmologists would see patients over the age of 50 or 60.

-Therefore, the most common complaints are cataract, glaucoma and macular degeneration and floaters.
+Therefore, the most common eye diseases are cataract, glaucoma and macular degeneration and floaters.

 How Often Should You Have an Eye Examination

-Who should I get eyes tested?
+Who should I get eyes tested for common eye diseases?
 Well, probably everyone over the age of 45 should have an eye examination by an optometrist or an ophthalmologist every 2 years.
 However, if there are risk factors or symptoms, then more often is needed.
 For example, if there is a family history of glaucoma, if you have diabetes, or if you have a poor diet or smoke, then you should have your eyes examined every year.

 Can anything be done about these conditions?
 Absolutely!